 Never mind that the live action films can be just as questionable.
 The most recent example, Maleficent, a film I’ve previously reviewed, is essentially a family friendly, symbolic rape/revenge story.

-Personally, I’m well past tired of everyone taking shots at Disney.
+Personally, I’m tired of everyone taking potshots at Disney.
 Yes, they’re an easy target, but it’s overdone; no one has anything fresh or interesting to say anymore.
 And most of the people I see doing it are those eager to jump on the hardcore social justice bandwagon, because that’s not just acceptable, but lauded.
 These same people, so eager to find the daily cause of “all the evil in the world” (which is, in some cases, why they themselves are so unhappy), forget to acknowledge little things like, say, Disney’s growth over the years.
 Or, more importantly, the time periods in which certain films came out.

 Criticize where the franchise is going, not where it came from, is all I’m saying.
+Because the former has been done to death.

 But I do understand where it’s coming from.
 Really, I do, and I can agree on many levels.
 Sometimes, you only really understand how horrifying something is, or was, by looking back at it, and as far as family movies go, this one gets pretty uncomfortable: